automationhacks/automationhacks.github.io/_posts/2020-07-12-how-to-manage-your-python-virtualenvs-with-pipenv.md

   <strong>Pipenv</strong> is the new solution to this packaging story and it wraps over pip, virtualenv and provides a lot of virtualenvwrapper like capabilities while makes it super convenient to set up dependencies for your project.
 </p>

-It is written by <a rel="noopener" href="https://github.com/kennethreitz" target="_blank">Kenneth Reitz</a> of **requests** module fame and is actively maintained by the python community.
+It is written by <a rel="noopener" href="https://github.com/kennethreitz" target="_blank">Kenneth
+Reitz</a> of **requests** module fame and is actively maintained by the python community.
 This tool has very quickly risen to become the recommended tool for Application dependency management by python.
 This is higher level tool than pip and can make it very easy for multiple contributors to work/manage dependencies in a large project

-Let&#8217;s see how to install, setup and create a virtualenv for a project all via pipenv.
+Let's see how to install, setup and create a virtualenv for a project all via pipenv.
 We would use terminal commands and see how to work with pipenv.
 However if you are using an editor like Pycharm, we will also see how to set it up there.

 ## Installation 🖥